Top Iraq cleric condemns deadly attacks on protesters

 Haidar HAMDANI, AFP

-This week, demonstrators said they faced a new threat from supporters of Sadr, who initally backed the protest movement but then threw his support behind the nomination of Mohammad Allawi as Iraq's new prime minister last weekend.
+This week, demonstrators said they faced a new threat -- from supporters of Sadr, who initially backed the protest movement but then threw his support behind the nomination of Mohammad Allawi as Iraq's new prime minister last weekend.

 Most protesters rejected two-time communications minister Allawi as too close to the political elite they had been demonstrating against for months.